 Real Estate Agent Resources for Triad NC Agents

-Career advice, brokerage fit guidance, and training resources without the recruiting glitter cannon nobody asked for.
+Career advice, brokerage fit guidance, real estate agent training, CRM support, marketing help, and Mantle Realty career paths without the recruiting glitter cannon nobody asked for.

-Whether you are getting licensed, trying to survive your first year, thinking about switching brokerages, or moving your real estate license to North Carolina, this hub points you to the Mantle Realty resources that actually matter.
+Whether you are getting licensed, trying to survive your first year, returning to real estate, thinking about switching brokerages, or moving your real estate license to North Carolina, this hub points you to the Mantle Realty resources that actually matter.

 Most brokerages can offer software, signs, and a CRM.
-The real difference is training, support, accountability, follow-up, marketing help, and whether someone answers when you need help before a client conversation goes sideways.
+The real difference is training, support, accountability, follow-up, marketing help, broker availability, and whether someone answers before a client conversation goes sideways.

 Resources are nice.
 Reps matter more.

 We do not practice on clients.
-Agents need training reps before live conversations, because somehow real estate still involves humans and contracts.
-Tragic, but here we are.
+Agents need training reps before live conversations, because somehow real estate still involves humans, contracts, money, emotions, and other forms of chaos.

 Most agents start with the same questions: What is the split?
 Do you have leads?
 What software do you use?